teganbroderick/random_artifact/README.md

 ## About This Project
 I made this in October, 2021 to explore museum collection APIs and learn more about Twilio APIs.
 I worked in museums for a decade before becoming a software engineer, and I wanted to build something that could surface information about collection items.
 I haven't visited a museum since the pandemic started, and I miss seeing random artifacts in person.<br>

-The app was rebuilt in January 2023 using React on the frontend.
+The app was rebuilt in January, 2023 using Rails 7, esbuild, and React on the frontend.